R2BC: Multi-Agent Imitation Learning from Single-Agent Demonstrations: Physical Robot Deployment

-For the physical robot navigation and block pushing tasks, we deployed the trained policies directly onto the real robots and evaluated the quantitative task performance over a fixed horizon.
+For these physical tasks, we deployed the trained policies directly onto the real robots and evaluated the quantitative task performance over a fixed horizon.
 For the navigation task, we measured the cumulative inverse distance between agents and their respective goals (same reward metric used to evaluate policies in simulation) with a task horizon of 90 seconds.
 For the block pushing task, we measured the cumulative distance the package moved in the direction of the goal region with a task horizon of 30 seconds.
 Due to the distribution shift that accompanies sim2real deployment, deployed behaviors can sometimes get stuck in local minima, and agents are unable to complete the task.
 We account for this potential distribution shift in our real-world experiments by studying the effect of allocating 0, 1, or 2 human interventions.
-In each trial, the human supervisor performs an intervention by selecting a robot and manually controlling its actions for 3 seconds to correct the robot's behavior.
+In each intervention, the human supervisor selects a robot that appears ``stuck'' and manually controls its actions for 3 seconds to correct the robot's behavior while the other robots continue to execute their autonomous policies.

 Our results (Figure~\ref{fig:real-results}) are averaged over 5 initial environment configurations, which were randomized but consistent across comparisons.
 To test for the directional hypothesis that R2BC performs significantly better than JBC, we employ a Welch two-sample t-test and convert the two-tailed p-value to a single-tail p-value.